chih-hsi-chen/react-dater/README.md

 PopperJS can support modern versions of Chrome, Firefox, Safari and Edge.
 However, it cannot directly support IE11 or IE9.
 Therefore, we can add some polyfills to make it work without errors.

-There are two solutions to add polyfills:

-### Create-React-App

-If you use Create-React-App and want to support IE11 or IE9, you can use [react-app-polyfill](https://github.com/facebook/create-react-app/tree/master/packages/react-app-polyfill)
+Here we assume you use Create-React-App to create your project.
+You can follow the official guidelines to use [react-app-polyfill](https://github.com/facebook/create-react-app/tree/master/packages/react-app-polyfill)

 **IE11**